Acetaminophen/ guaifenesin powder packets

 Relieving minor aches and pains, headache, and minor sore throat due to colds, and for temporarily reducing fever.
 It also helps to loosen chest congestion.

-Acetaminophen/guaifenesin powder packets is an analgesic and expectorant combination.
+Acetaminophen/guaifenesin powder packets are an analgesic and expectorant combination.
 The analgesic work in the brain to decrease pain and fever.
 The expectorant thins mucus in the lungs.

 - you are allergic to any ingredient in acetaminophen/guaifenesin powder packets